ArYn27/ArYn27/README.md

 ## Hello 👋
 I'm Aaryan Didwania , I am from jaypee Institute Of Information Technology , Noida currently pursuing a B.Tech in Information Technology.

 I have interests in financial technologies , and implementing AI in new and emerging fields .
-Yeah and I like to code as well ;) , currently learning DSA (using C++) , C# , Python .
+Currently learning DSA (using C++) , C# , Python .
 Previously worked with HTML , CSS , Javascript as well.

 I'd love to collaborate on ideas meant for the betterment of the society !